 The 84th Texas Legislative, Regular Session, ended June 1, 2015.
 The Legislature passed a number of bills with a range of impacts on TWIA, TFPA, and the insurance industry, including Senate Bill (SB) 900, (Senator Larry Taylor), which has the most impact on the Association's operations.
-TWIA is meeting with TDI and Legislators in Q3 to discuss the rulemaking process and operational considerations to comply with all legislation.
-Summaries of bills affecting TWIA operations and an overview of SB 900 are included below:
+TWIA has been meeting with TDI and Legislators to discuss the rulemaking process and operational considerations to comply with this legislation.
+Summaries of each bill are included below with information about the expected impact to TWIA's operations and the status of changes: